 This widget shows the completeness of MISRA compliance as a percentage.
 Completeness is based on number of guidelines being enforced in the profile.
 Click on the widget to open the MISRA Compliance Report.

 MISRA Compliance - Guidelines by Status

-This widget shows the compliance status for an individual guideline category (Mandatory, Required, or Advisory).
+This widget shows the compliance status for individual guideline categories (Mandatory, Required, Advisory) or for all categories.

 The pie chart can represent up to five different guideline statuses for the selected category:

 Guidelines that your code is deviating from but are still considered compliant.